 STREET: Cards dealt on a particular round in stud games.
 For instance, the fourth card in a player's hand is often known as fourth street, the sixth card as sixth street, and so on.

-STRING RAISE: A bet made in more than one motion, without the declaration of a raise (not allowed).
+STRING RAISE: A wager made in more than one motion, without announcing a raise before going back to your stack for more chips (not allowed).

 STUB: The portion of the deck which has not been dealt.